Why and what?

 Support & Contact

-In case you are in doubt about which similarity check service to use for a particular purpose, please contact us so we can find a suitable solution for you while guaranteeing the sustainable availability of the services for all UM scholars.
+If you are unsure which similarity check service to use for a particular purpose, please contact us so we can find a suitable solution while guaranteeing the sustainable availability of the services for all UM scholars.

 Plagiarism and how to prevent it

-Plagiarism is using someone else’s work or findings without stating the source and thereby implying that the work is your own.
-When using previously established ideas that add pertinent information in a research paper, every researcher should be cautious not to fall into the trap of sloppy referencing or even plagiarism.
+Plagiarism is using someone else’s work or findings without stating the source, implying that the work is yours.
+Researchers should be cautious not to fall into sloppy referencing or even plagiarism when using previously established ideas that add pertinent information to a research paper.

-Plagiarism is not just confined to papers, articles or books, it can take many forms (for more information, see this infographic by iThenticate).
+Plagiarism is not confined to papers, articles or books; it can take many forms (for more information, see this infographic by iThenticate).

 The Similarity Check Service can help you to prevent only one type of plagiarism: verbatim plagiarism, and only if the source is part of the corpus.

-The software does not automatically detect plagiarism; it provides insight into the amount of similarity in the text between the uploaded document and other sources in the corpus of the software.
-This does not mean this part of the text is viewed as plagiarism in your specific field.
+The software does not automatically detect plagiarism; it provides insight into the similarity in the text between the uploaded document and other sources in the software corpus.
+This does not mean this text part is viewed as plagiarism in your field.
 For instance, the methods section in some subfields follows very common wording, which could lead to a match.
 If there are instances where the submission’s content is similar to the content in the database, it will be flagged for review and should be evaluated by you.

 How to use the service